buildingsoftwareblocks/exchange/README.md

 | mvn install -P docker                 | build docker images                             |
 | mvn versions:display-property-updates | check if latest versions of libraries are used. |

+## Known Problems

+The backend doesn't wait for elasticsearch to become available.
+The workaround is to restart the backend.

 ## TODO List

 - [x] 1 Exchange, 1 Currency pair connected